metatensor/metatrain/docs/src/advanced-concepts/fine-tuning.rst

 -----------------

-The basic way to fine-tune a model is to use the ``mtt train -c pre-trained-model.ckpt`` command with the avaiable pre-trained model.
+The basic way to fine-tune a model is to use the ``mtt train -c pre-trained-model.ckpt`` command with the available pre-trained model.
 In this case, all the weights of the model will be adapted to the new dataset.
 This approach is similar to the training continuation described in the :ref:`Checkpoints <checkpoints>` section, but in contrast to that the optimizer and scheduler state will be reset.
 You can still adjust the training hyperparameters in the